DFS Group: 2020 – Present

 In 2022, DFS opened its first "Resort Galleria" concept at DFS Queenstown in New Zealand and its eighth store in Macau at The Londoner Macao with unique Londoner-themed accents.

 In 2023, DFS opened its first China domestic airport store at Chongqing Jiangbei International Airport.
-In the same year, DFS launched a new global loyalty program, DFS CIRCLE, and introduced its new Chinese name: 迪斐世.
+In the same year, DFS launched a new global loyalty program, DFS CIRCLE, and introduced its new Chinese name "迪斐世".
 DFS launched the Beauty Collective concept at DFS Hong Kong, Causeway Bay.

 In 2024, DFS transitioned from T Galleria towards a singular DFS brand identity for its airport and downtown stores.

+DFS Group's share in La Samaritaine were sold back to LVMH in February 2025.
 In July 2025 it was announced that as part of a restructuring DFS would exit Oceania.

-DFS Groups share in La Samaritaine were sold back to LVMH in February 2025.
+In January 2026, DFS sold its travel retail business and a series of "DFS brands and intellectual properties" in China, Hong Kong, and Macau (excluding the City of Dreams store) to China Tourism Group Duty Free.